leonardehrenfried/blog/_posts/2012-11-25-tools-for-the-discerning-frontend-developer.md

 My current favourite for doing that using the JS regex syntax is an obscure tool called [Hifi Regex Tester](http://www.gethifi.com/tools/regex).
-Even though it's usability isn't too great(too many colours!) it is the only one that I have found which displays match groups.
+Even though its usability isn't too great (too many colours!) it is the only one that I have found which displays match groups.

 If you can live without match groups, [refiddle](http://refiddle.com/) feels a